 Platform as a service refers to cloud computing services that supply an on-demand environment for developing, testing, delivering, and managing software applications.
 PaaS is designed to make it easier for developers to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network, and databases needed for development.

 Software as a service is a method for delivering software applications over the internet, on demand, and typically on a subscription basis.
 With SaaS, cloud providers host and manage the software application and underlying infrastructure.
 These providers also handle any maintenance, like software upgrades and security patching.
 Users connect to the application over the internet, usually with a web browser on their phone, tablet, or PC.

 A hybrid cloud is a type of cloud computing that combines on-premises infrastructure—or a private cloud—with a public cloud.
 Hybrid clouds allow data and apps to move between the two environments.

-Most cloud computing services autumn into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), server-less, and software as a service (SaaS).
+Most cloud computing services fall into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), serverless, and software as a service (SaaS).
 These are sometimes called the cloud computing “stack” because they build on top of one another.